thinktandem/isna-vuepress/src/books/chrysalis/triea_pru.md

 title: "Power, Orgasm, And the Psychohormonal Research Unit"
 ---

+# Power, Orgasm, And the Psychohormonal Research Unit

 <p>\_\_Kira Triea\_\_  </p>

 <p>I&#8217;ve wondered why researchers at Johns Hopkins were so concerned with the genitals of a barely teenaged hermaphrodite from a family of absolutely no standing or financial resources.
 My experience at the <span class="caps">PRU</span> [Psychohormonal Research Unit] leads me to believe that a need to express and preserve androcentric control is at the root of the medical industrial complex&#8217;s fascination with my (our) genitals.
 The amount of medical resources which were brought to bear against a fourteen-year-old intersexed kid are pretty amazing, considering that life-saving surgery and treatments are routinely denied people at Hopkins.
 Why all the unsolicited attention?  </p>